Zack Sabre Jr.: The Mighty Don't Kneel (2023–present)

 On 4 January 2025, at Wrestle Kingdom 19, Sabre successfully defended the title against Shota Umino in the main event.
 The next night at Wrestle Dynasty, he successfully defended it again against Ricochet.
 On 11 February at The New Beginning in Osaka, Sabre lost the title to Hirooki Goto, ending his reign at 120 days.
 At Tanahashi Jam on June 29, Sabre regained the title by defeating Goto by referee's decision.
 From July 19 and August 13, Sabre took part in the 2025 G1 Climax, where he won his block with a record of six wins and two losses, advancing to the semifinals of the tournament.
 On August 16, Sabre was defeated by eventual tournament winner Konosuke Takeshita in the semifinals.
 He would lose the title to Takeshita at King of Pro-Wrestling on October 13, ending his second reign at 106 days.
+For the 2025 World Tag League, Sabre teamed with Ryohei Oiwa, where they were placed in A-Block and scored 8 points.
+They were able to advance to the playoff stage, defeating the reigining Bishamon (Hirooki Goto and Yoshi-Hashi) in the semi-finals, and Yota Tsuji and Gabe Kidd in the grand finals, winning the WTL and earning an IWGP Tag Team Championship match.

+On January 5, 2026 at Wrestle Kingdom 20, Sabe, Oiwa, and Hartley Jackson won a Ranbo to win the NEVER Openweight 6-Man Tag Team Championship.
+The following night at New Year Dash!!, Sabre and Oiwa unsuccessfully challenged Knock Out Brothers (Oskar and Yuto-Ice) for the IWGP Tag Team Championship.
+On Januiary 19, TMDK lost their titles to Bishamon-tin (Boltin Oleg, Hirooki Goto and Yoshi-Hashi).
+In March 2026, Sabre competed in the New Japan Cup and made it to the quarterfinals, where he was eliminated by Shota Umino.
+On April 4 at Sakura Genesis, Sabre and Oiwa failed to defeat Knock Out Brothers (Oskar and Yuto-Ice) for the IWGP Tag Team Championship.